Support for Childcare

 Oya Oya Club (Parents Club) was established in 2004 by a group of childcare peer supporters with the aim of improving parent-child communication.

 The club provides communication training through workshops on basic counseling and coaching, which teach skills for understanding children's communication signals and building trust.
 The club also builds awareness in topics such as children's emotional development and parents' communication habits, both of which significantly influence communication.
-This nine-session course is held twice a year during employees' lunch break, and a mix of 20 male and female employees participate in each session, with 580 individuals having completed the course thus far.
+This nine-session course is held twice a year during employees' lunch break, and a mix of 20 male and female employees participate in each session.
+Depending on the growth of the employees' children, we have released “Regular,” “Elementary School,” and “Adolescent” versions, and a cumulative total of 820 employees have taken the course.

 Other activities include the in-house community “Shine2”, which holds lunch meetings and lectures open to all employees, with the aim of building a network among employees and supporting child-rearing.